30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 Economy Candy

 Serendipity 3 on the Upper East Side is famous for their frozen hot chocolate (takes reservations).
 Black Tap Craft Burgers (2 NYC locations) makes some incredible milkshakes (see below).
-They do not take reservations but will text you when your table is ready.
+They Soho location does not offer reservations but will text you when your table is ready.

 Black Tap NYC